mobiletoly/go-oversync/docs/documentation/api.md

 - repeating the same tuple after the server has already committed returns `status = "already_committed"` plus the committed bundle metadata
 - session creation is serialized by `(user_id, source_id, source_bundle_id)`
+- source bundle ids must be contiguous per source
+- if the exact tuple is no longer retained but the server can prove it was already committed, session creation returns `history_pruned`

 Create failure contract: